A-Juli/RTEP/README.md

 ### Progress of Software (before lockdown)
 For the software, programs had been written that allowed the raspberry pi to communicate over I2C and sample data from the MPU6050 registers using a timer.
 Work had been started on the GUI but no significant progress had been made.
 The GUI itself is composed of two exercises which are simulated/'Unit Tested', and can be found out more in the documentation section of the report.

+# GUI Demo

 ![](Documentation/graphics/animatedGIF.gif)

+As shonw in the gif, the user can select between which exercise to simulate to show the movement of the hand in terms of angle measurements.
+The user can also pause the simulation at a certain point in time in order to choose specific values as to where to orient the hand.

 ### Future Development
 When the lockdown ends development and assembly of hardware can be continued.